SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

         name: tcp-smf
       - ...
 ```
-For `NodePort` service type, we have two configuration options:
+For the `NodePort` service type, we have two configuration options:

 **Option 1:** Explicit NodePort Assignment.

-With this option, you explicitly specify which node ports to use for each service port.
+Explicitly specify which node ports to use for each service port.
 This gives you full control over port assignments.
 However, if there are conflicts with existing NodePorts, the deployment will fail.

 ```yaml
 apiVersion: pubsubplus.solace.com/v1beta1